exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ## Calculation of the proposed metrics

-In section -@sec:basepair-metrics, we have informally described the basepairing measures we experimented with.
+In section [-@sec:basepair-metrics], we have informally described the basepairing measures we experimented with.
 The section is dedicated to the exact definitions, including simplified Python code.

 ### Hydrogen bond lengths and angles